Many-Body Perturbation Theory for Driven Dissipative Quasiparticle Flows and Fluctuations

 In this work, we present a major development of many-body perturbation theory (MBPT) for open systems based on dissipative interaction lines emerging from particle flows and fluctuations.
 We demonstrate that this leads to a systematically improvable MBPT enabling a unified perturbative treatment of correlation and dissipation.
 Alongside introducing a new paradigm in MBPT, we uncover two novel Feynman rules that allow for a straightforward construction of a self-energy, and the theory of conserving diagrammatic approximations naturally follows.
 We exemplify this framework by presenting the dissipative version of the popular $GW$ approximation~\cite{Aryasetiawan1998,Schilfgaarde2006,Shishkin2007,Rostgaard2010,Setten2015,Reining2018}.
 Finally, recent progresses in numerical schemes that overcome the unfavorable scaling of KBE with the propagation time~\cite{G1_G2,joost_g1-g2_2020,EB_DynamicsGKBA,pavlyukh_time-linear_2022,perfetto_real_2022,perfetto_real-time_2023,Reeves2024} can be naturally incorporated into the formalism.

-\textit{Keldysh-Lindblad Formalism---}When evaluating expectation values in quantum field theory out of equilibrium, one encounters two separate time-ordering operators arising from forward and backward time propagation.
+\textit{Keldysh-Lindblad Formalism—}When evaluating expectation values in quantum field theory out of equilibrium, one encounters two separate time-ordering operators arising from forward and backward time propagation.
 The Keldysh formalism simplifies this by instead ordering operators on the Keldysh contour $\mathcal{C}=\{0,\infty\}\cup\{\infty,0\}$.
 We will use $z$ to denote arguments that lie on this two-legged contour, and $t$ for real-time arguments on either of the two horizontal branches. $z$ = $t_+(t_-)$ indicates that a contour argument lies at real-time $t$ and on the backward(forward) branch.
 Single particle Lindblad operators are consistent with a non-Hermitian renormalization of the single particle Hamiltonian, which is equivalent to a change of the mean-field type interactions.\cite{Stefanucci2024} In contrast, new types of interactions, namely flows and fluctuations, are introduced by the two-particle Lindblad operators: two-particle loss $\hat{L}_\gamma=a_{m n}^\gamma \hat{d}_m \hat{d}_n$, two-particle gain $\hat{L}_\gamma=b_{nm}^{\gamma*} \hat{d}^\dagger_m \hat{d}^\dagger_n$, and particle-hole loss $\hat{L}_\gamma=c_{m n}^\gamma \hat{d}_m^{\dagger} \hat{d}_n$.
 As seen in Eq.~($\ref{eq:Master}$), the jump operators always appear in pairs, meaning the two-particle Lindblad operators will contribute to the open system Hamiltonian as quartic terms (four-index tensors).
 Analogously to the conventional Coulomb interaction, the coefficients of the three types of two-body Lindblad operators are used to build three new quartic contributions, corresponding to two-particle loss $\vee_{ijkl}(t)=2 a_{j i}^{\gamma*}(t) a_{kl}^\gamma(t)={\vee}_{jilk}(t)$, two-particle gain ${\wedge}_{ijkl}(t) = 2b^{\gamma*}_{ji}(t)b^\gamma_{kl}(t)={\wedge}_{jilk}(t)$, and the (particle number conserving) two-particle dissipative scattering $v_{i j kl}(t)=2 c_{l i}^{\gamma*}(t) c_{j k}^\gamma(t)$.
-Their inclusion leads to a new form of the open-system perturbation theory.
+Their inclusion leads to a new form of the open-system perturbation theory. {In practice, these dissipative terms may be derived via tracing out degrees of freedom from a higher-level theory which treats the bath exactly.
+In this Letter, however, we focus instead on the foundations of theories already derived in this manner.}

 The total Hamiltonian is expressed as the sum of the system Hamiltonian and non-Hermitian terms associated with the system-bath couplings: